What are the surrogacy options?

-The typical process is for future parents to travel to our clinic, and have the entire procedure performed there.
-The future mother can donate her own eggs at our clinic, and the father can donate his sperm.
-Our clinic will fertilize the eggs and then transfer the embryos to a local surrogate mother.
+The typical process is for future parents to travel to an IVF clinic and have the entire procedure performed there.
+The intended mother can donate her own eggs at the clinic, and the father can donate his sperm.
+The clinic will fertilize the eggs and then transfer the embryos to a local surrogate mother.
 Additional embryos not used during the first transfer can be frozen for future use.

-The husband’s sperm donation only requires that he be at our clinic for a few days (two donations, with 3 days recuperation between.)
-However to donate her own eggs will require that the mother remain in Asia for about 2 weeks to undergo fertility treatments leading up to the donation.
+The husband’s sperm donation only requires that he be at the clinic for a few days (two donations, with 3 days rest between.)
+However to donate her own eggs will require that the mother remain abroad for about 2 weeks to undergo fertility treatments leading up to the donation.

-You can download a brochure on Self Cycle procedures that describe what you should do to see if you can donate your own eggs.
+You can request a detailed brochure on self-cycle procedures that describe what you should do to see if you can donate your own eggs.

 Option 2: Surrogacy with Frozen Embryos

-Our clinic regularly receives frozen embryos and sperm samples for use in Surrogacy procedures.
-You can download a brochure about this procedure (called Frozen Embryo Transfer), which includes the specifics about the costs.
-Please note that the costs do not include the shipment of the embryos, which can be handled by a number of international cryo-shipping agencies (and we can recommend one, if you like).
+Overseas clinics regularly receive frozen embryos and sperm samples for use in Surrogacy procedures.
+Be sure to include the costs of the shipment of the embryos, which can be thousands of dollars.
+Shipping is handled by a number of international cryo-shipping agencies (and we can recommend one, if you like).

-Because you are shipping your embryos, you will not need to visit our clinic until the baby is ready to be born.
-Contracts and payments can be arranged online or by bank transfer.
+Because you are shipping your embryos, you may not need to visit the clinic until the baby is ready to be born.
+Contracts can be signed by local managers with a Power of Attorney, giving them limited authority to act on your behalf.
+Payments can be arranged online or by bank transfer.

-If you feel that you are not a suitable egg donor, or the mother is unable to visit our clinic for the required time to donate her eggs, you can use an egg donor.
-Donors are available from many international agencies — the cost ranges from $12,000 USD to $25,000 USD.
-The donor can donate either at the clinic in Asia or at your home clinic (if the IVF procedure will be performed in the US).
+If you feel that you are not a suitable egg donor, or the mother is unable to visit the clinic for the required time to donate her eggs, you can use an egg donor.
+Donors are available from many international agencies — the cost ranges from $12,000 USD to $25,000 USD in the United States.
+Local donors overseas cost between $3,000 and $6,000 USD.
+The donor can donate either at the overseas clinic or at your home clinic (if the IVF procedure will be performed in the US).

-In the case of an egg donor your husband will still need to donate sperm for the procedure.
-However he has the option of shipping his sperm sample frozen to our clinic if he prefers not to travel to India.
-As above, we can recommend a cryo-shipping agency, but the cost of the shipment is not included in our standard fee.
+In the case of an egg donor, your husband will still need to donate sperm for the procedure.
+However he has the option of shipping his sperm sample frozen to the clinic if he prefers not to travel abroad.
+As above, we can recommend a cryo-shipping agency, but the cost of the shipment is not generally included in the standard fees.